CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 Mentions are matched with a handle regex based on the [handle syntax spec](https://atproto.com/specs/handle), then each candidate is resolved to a DID via `com.atproto.identity.resolveHandle`.
-If a handle doesn't resolve, it's skipped and simply renders as plain text — same behavior as the original.
+If a handle doesn't resolve — including because the lookup timed out — it's skipped and simply renders as plain text, same behavior as the original.
 The fork adds:

 * a Unicode-aware word-boundary check, so `email@example.com` is not treated as a mention of `example.com`,